sodapopcan/vim-ifionly/README.markdown

 [`:Gstatus`](https://github.com/tpope/vim-fugitive), quickfix window, etc.), close them leaving any modifiable buffers alone.
 If there are only modifiable splits open, make the current one the only one&mdash;i.e., call plain old `:only`.
-If you are in an unmofiable buffer, jump to the first modifiable one (this last point is configurable; see `:help ifionly`).
+If you are in an unmodifiable buffer, jump to the first modifiable one (this last point is configurable; see `:help ifionly`).